NextBrain-ai/nbsynthetic/README.md

 # **How to use it**

 ## **1. Input data**
   The first step is to load the data wich we will use to fit GAN.
-We can do it by importing the 'nbsynthetic.data.load_data' function an use the parameters name of filename and decimal character.
-For example 'df = input_data(filename, decimal='.')' .
+We can do it by importing the `nbsynthetic.data.load_data` function an use the parameters name of filename and decimal character.
+For example `df = input_data(filename, decimal='.')` .
 Once imported we have to prepare this data considering the following conditions.</br>
 - fnelwe
 - befwgr.